bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Units 8, 9 and 12 are exceptions, requiring two weeks each, as they deal with subjects that had shown to be somewhat more demanding to students.
 That's why more time is offered to them to finish the corresponding problem sets.

-Each unit provides a small, but mandatory, set of homework problems.
+Each unit provides a small, but mandatory, problem set to be solved by the students by the beginning of next class.
-Since UNLaM relies on MS Teams, all problems are presented through that system, allowing the teaching staff to keep track of the students work.
-__But any LMS, such as the open source Moodle, can provide this service.__
-Solved problems must be submitted at the beginning of next class.
 Until then, for a full week, consultations can be made online to the teaching staff.
-Homework can be checked by them, and provide guidance by including side-notes to help to the students, as well as editing the code.
-This is another advantage of the online notebooks, as they provide an asynchronous interaction channel.
-After corrections by the staff, the students must resubmit their exercises until they are solved in full.
+As they can edit students' code as well as including side-notes to help them, this make Jupyter online notebooks a very useful asynchronous interaction channel.
+After being submitted these are evaluated by the staff and returned to students, if necessary corrections are needed, until each exercise is fully solved.
+UNLaM relies on MS Teams to assign and keep track of student's work, __but any LMS__, such as the open source Moodle, can fulfil this task.

 Two further weeks complete the 16-week schedule.
-These are reserved for not only for the students to submit overdue exercises but, mainly, to perform an oral presentation on how they solved a final exercise.
+These are reserved not only for the students to submit overdue exercises but, mainly, to perform an oral presentation on how they solved a final project.
-This exercise is a challenge to calculate torques and forces that the motors of a simplified factory robotic arm should apply to make it perform a sequence of movements.
+Its aim is to calculate torques and forces that the motors of a simplified factory robotic arm should apply to make it perform a sequence of movements.
 As it requires the student to master the skills acquired during the first nine units, its statement is presented at the second week for that unit.
 This arrangement gives enough time for the students to consult on its difficulties and prepare the presentation.
 The oral examination is intended to gauge the students' learning, not only on the physics and computational skill required to solve this kind of problems, but also on how to provide a well planned oral presentation.